-But, we need a working environment to run our scripts, and, just because this book is online, the browser is a good choice.
+But we need a working environment to run our scripts and, since this book is online, the browser is a good choice.
 We’ll keep the amount of browser-specific commands (like

-So first, let’s see how to attach a script to a webpage.
-For server-side environments, you can just execute it with a command like
+So first, let’s see how we attach a script to a webpage.
+For server-side environments (like Node.js), you can execute the script with a command like

-You can run the example by clicking on the “Play” button in its right-top corner.
+You can run the example by clicking the “Play” button in the right-top corner of the box above.

-<script> tag has a few attributes that are rarely used nowadays, but we can find them in old code:
+<script> tag has a few attributes that are rarely used nowadays but can still be found in old code:

 - Comments before and after scripts.

-In really ancient books and guides, one may find comments inside
+In really ancient books and guides, you may find comments inside

 <script>tags, like this: